Teohhanyang/Teohhanyang/README.md

 -->

 Hello, I'm Han Yang 😄.
 Current Year 2 Mathematics and Data Science student from the University of Nottingham Malaysia.
 My current interests are:
 - Data analysis with R and Python
+- Data science
 - Generating reports
 - Statistics and probability
 - Math

 ## Projects
 Mortality and Pollution Analysis with R https://github.com/Teohhanyang/Mortality-and-Pollution-Analysis.git